pokt-network/docs/content/pokt/wallets.md

 Before buying any POKT, you should first ensure that you know how to store it safely.

-In this section, we'll describe two different wallets that can store and manage POKT:
+In this section, we'll describe some different wallets that can store and manage POKT:

 * [Pocket Wallet](#pocket-wallet) (Official)
 * [SendWallet](#sendwallet)

 {{% notice style="info" %}}
-Ledger apps are in development.
-This documentation will be updated when they are available to use.
+Ledger support and additional wallets are in development and will be available soon.
 {{% /notice %}}